ctuning/ck-request-asplos18-iot-farm/README.md

 We tested this workflow with TF 1.5.

-You can try to detect and used already installed TF on your machine as following:
+You can try to detect and use already installed TF on your machine as follows:
 ```
 $ ck detect soft --tags=lib,tensorflow
 ```

-Alternatively, you can install pre-built CPU version via CK as following (please select Python 2 if several Python installations are automatically detected by CK):
+Alternatively, you can install pre-built CPU version via CK as follows (please select Python 2 if several Python installations are automatically detected by CK):
 ```
 $ ck install package --tags=lib,tensorflow,v1.5.0,vcpu,vprebuilt